 Keelan enjoyed a standout college career at George Mason.
-During her four years with the Patriots, she played both goalkeeper and forward, appearing in 71 games including 40 starts.
+During her four years with the Patriots, she played both goalkeeper and forward, appearing in 71 games with 40 starts.
 As a forward, Keelan amassed 21 goals and 11 assists for 53 points.
 In goal, she tallied 58 saves and had a 1.39 goals-against average for her career.
 Keelan also served as a team captain and was named All-Colonial Athletic Association.
 As a junior in 2008, she led GMU in the amazing combination of goals, points, saves and shutouts.
 In 2007, she led the Patriots in goals, assists, points and shots.

 In addition to her career at GMU, Keelan also played with the Philadelphia Liberty of the WPSL (Women’s Premier Soccer League) and was a keeper in England’s U-19 National Pool in 2006.
 She also played for the Philadelphia Charge, a WUSA youth team, and on the West Chester United club team for seven years.

-Keelan currently holds an NSCAA Premier National Coaching License and an NSCAA Goalkeeping Coaching License.
-She completed her bachelor’s degree in Health, Fitness and Recreation Management in May 2010 at Mason, and then earned a Master’s of Science degree in coaching education at Ohio.
+Keelan holds an NSCAA Premier National Coaching License and an NSCAA Goalkeeping Coaching License.
+She completed her bachelor’s degree in Health, Fitness and Recreation Management in May 2010 at George Mason, and then earned a Master’s of Science degree in coaching education at Ohio.